How to Make Your Home Ready for Winter

 Clear/Clean the chimney

 If you rely on wood or gas chimney for heating, it is important to have a clear chimney so as to clear away the smoke efficiently.
 A clear chimney prevents build up and reversing of smoke which could have toxins, into the house.
+It could be helpful to get something like these chimney cowls to help keep your chimney clear from rain, debris, and birds that might enter your chimney after you’ve cleaned it.

 Clear the pipes